mjc239/mjc239.github.io/_posts/2020-04-17-animal-crossing-turnips.md

 </em>
 </p>

-### Numerical solution: Uniformly distributed quotes
+### Uniformly distributed quotes: a numerical solution

 This recurrence relation can be solved numerically using a simple python function: